secoya/ec2-autohostname/README.md

 ```

 ### Dependencies ###
-The script depends the `boto` python library.
+The script depends on the `boto` python library.
 The library in the debian package repository does not support Route 53, so you will need to install it via pip:
 ```
 apt-get install -y python-pip